-Based in Düsseldorf, Germany, JB Hyperspectral is a supplier of hyperspectral systems for environmental remote sensing and an Ocean Insight solutions partner.
+Based in Düsseldorf, Germany, JB Hyperspectral is a supplier of hyperspectral systems for environmental remote sensing and an Ocean Optics solutions partner.
 JB was founded in 2016 and is led by Dr. Andreas Burkart, a plant researcher who heads the R&D team, and Dr. Tommaso Julitta, an environmental scientist and JB’s managing director.

-We first got to know Dr. Burkart in 2014, when he was a postdoctoral researcher at Germany’s Julich Research Center and winner of our “World Cup of Applications” competition, which attracted dozens of entries featuring applications using Ocean Insight spectrometers.
+We first got to know Dr. Burkart in 2014, when he was a postdoctoral researcher at Germany’s Julich Research Center and winner of our “World Cup of Applications” competition, which attracted dozens of entries featuring applications using Ocean Optics spectrometers.
 Burkart’s winning entry focused on the challenges of distinguishing the faint chlorophyll fluorescence signal that plants emit during photosynthesis from bright sunlight, which has implications for monitoring plant health and carbon uptake.

 Recently, we caught up Burkart and Tommaso to discuss their work at JB, interesting environmental monitoring applications, and how Ocean Insight spectrometers are integrated into their systems.

 This interview has been edited for length and clarity.